-The menacing and intimidating stalker David told Nicole's father that he had unfortunate "inadequacies" and wasn't keep up with his own "missus" - "'Cause if you were, she wouldn't be all over my stick."
-Nicole's beleaguered father told him to stop seeing his daughter - in no uncertain terms:
+The menacing and intimidating stalker David told Nicole's father that he had unfortunate "inadequacies" and wasn't keeping up with his own "missus" - "'Cause if you were, she wouldn't be all over my stick."
+Nicole's beleaguered father ordered him to stop seeing his daughter - in no uncertain terms:

 Steve broke in to David's house, trashed, and ransacked it, causing David (and his friends) to retaliate by assaulting the Walker house in the film's major confrontational showdown for the last 15 minutes.
-He screamed to get her back at the Walker front door - viewed through the keyhole, where he was locked out:
+David screamed to get Nicole back at the Walker front door - viewed through the keyhole, where he was locked out:

 A long, scary, bloody and deadly siege occurred at the highly-secured Walker house as David and his friends attempted to enter.
 At one point, Laura used a drill to puncture and wound the left hand of one of the intruders.
 When security guard Larry (David Fredericks) came to their rescue, one of the gang members shot him to death.
 They took Steve hostage at gunpoint, forced their way inside, and bound and gagged Steve and Laura.
 Nicole stabbed David in the back with a wooden spike when he was about to shoot her father in the head.